Abstract submission

 There are several chances each year to showcase your research at the leading UK conferences in older people’s care.

 You will need to have a web account to submit your abstract(s).
 If you don't have one, you will be able to create one during the submission process.
+This is free and you don't need to join the BGS to create one.

 The upcoming meetings and submission deadlines are below: